• Skip to primary navigation

 Ingredients

 Chicken thighs.
 You can use boneless skinless chicken thighs or bone-in chicken thighs.
-Boneless chicken thighs cook a bit more quickly, but both are absolutely delicious!
+Boneless chicken thighs will cook a bit more quickly.

 Soy sauce.
 I always get reduced-sodium soy sauce, which is still plenty flavorful.